torvista/Zen_Cart-Extra_Product_Fields/README.md

 to prevent these messages.
 8. Edit a product to check the new fields are displayed and entries are saved on Update.

+### Displaying fields on the Storefront
+This plugin shows how to add two fields to the products table and allow those fields to display/be editable in the Admin->Product Edit page.

+These specific fields are maybe not required to be displayed on the storefront, but I've included examples in
+Zen_Cart-Extra_Product_Fields\files\includes\

+which you can compare to vanilla files to work out how to display your extra fields.

+But, in short, your fields will be automatically included in the object "$product_info" and can be accessed as

+        $product_info->fields['your_custom_field']

 ## Structured Data
 If you are using the Structured Data Plugin from here: https://github.com/torvista/Zen_Cart-Structured_Data